michellsilva/estudo/README.md

 | 1    | Findings present: `ingest` produced events, or `timeline`/`draft` found links  |
 | 2    | Usage error: a bad path, an unparseable source, or an invalid argument         |

+In CI, treat exit 1 as "an incident was reconstructed" rather than as failure.
+A missing input file or a malformed timestamp surfaces as exit 2 with an `error:` line on stderr, which is the code to gate a pipeline on.
+The sample commands above all exit 1 because the sample incident has both events and links.

+## Limitations

+- Clock models are declared, not inferred.
+The tool applies the offset and skew you provide; it does not estimate them from the data.
+A wrong offset produces a confidently wrong timeline.
+- Correlation is proximity within a window, not proof of causation.
+A link means two events fell close in aligned time, and the draft says exactly that ("was followed 61 s